 Marriage is hard.
-Countless studies, documentaries, books, and media are dedicated to detailing just how difficult marriage is.
-In even the best of circumstances, marriage is filled with potholes and rainy days and can bring two usually-rational people to their knees in frustration.
-How much more so, in a marriage involving Asperger's?
+Countless studies, documentaries, books, and media are dedicated to detailing the difficulties of marriage.
+In the best of circumstances, marriage is filled with potholes and rainy days and can bring two usually rational people to their knees in frustration.
+With the added component of an Asperger's diagnosis, marriage can be especially difficult.

 What Is Asperger's?

 Autism Spectrum Disorder is a neurodevelopmental disorder that primarily targets the ability to communicate and relate to others.
-How this manifests varies from person to person, and sensory issues and other developmental or physical delays or disabilities are common.
+How Autism Spectrum Disorder manifests varies from person to person.
+Sensory issues and other developmental or physical delays or disabilities are common.
 The most pressing symptom of autism in childhood is the presence of a speech delay or a seeming inability to connect or attach to others.

-This diagnosis was once a devastating blow for families, but as increasing bodies of research have learned more about the disorder, and more therapeutic interventions have been made available, many of the fears, uncertainties, and concerns regarding autism have lessened or dissolved entirely.
-With regular therapies, many people with autism are expected to lead adult lives that are, in several ways, comparable to their typical peers.
+This diagnosis was once a devastating blow for families, but as increasing bodies of research have uncovered more about the disorder and more therapeutic interventions have been made available, many of the fears, uncertainties, and concerns regarding autism have lessened or dissolved entirely.
+With regular therapies, many people with autism can lead lives that are, in many ways, comparable to their peers.

 How ASD Manifests In Adults

-Autism in adulthood and autism in childhood usually present differently-particularly if childhood ASD goes undiagnosed.
+Autism in adulthood and autism in childhood usually present differently, particularly if childhood ASD goes undiagnosed.
 In adults, Autism Spectrum Disorder often presents as awkwardness, callous speaking, or unusually blunt honesty, in addition to other disorders such as Obsessive-Compulsive Disorder.
-Some scientists believe that Autism is underdiagnosed-particularly among women-and that many of the traits associated with someone who seems a little bit different could be attributed to autism.
+Some scientists believe that Autism is underdiagnosed, particularly among women, and that many of the traits associated with someone who seems a bit different could be attributed to autism.

-Individuals with autism often experience intense fixations and may have limited interests and hobbies-and almost intense beliefs or rituals surrounding those interests.
+Individuals with autism often experience limited, but intense fixations on interests and hobbies that include intense beliefs or rituals surrounding those interests.
 As children, some common fixations include trains, TV shows, and book characters.
-In adults, fixations might include a certain television show, a book series, or music-and many people with autism can boast an almost encyclopedic knowledge of their interests due to years of intense scrutiny and study.
+In adults, fixations might include a certain television show, a book series, or music and many people with autism can boast an almost encyclopedic knowledge of their interests due to years of intense scrutiny and study.

-Because adults with ASD are far more likely to have additional diagnoses of mood and personality disorders, they may face even more challenges about relationships than their peers, and far more than was previously thought or understood.
-Although these challenges are far from insurmountable, they do present a significant difficulty in the lives of people who have received an ASD diagnosis.
+Because adults with ASD are far more likely to have additional diagnoses of mood and personality disorders, they may face even more challenges in regards to relationships than their peers.
+These challenges are far more reaching than was previously thought or understood.
+Although these challenges are obtainable, they do present a significant difficulty in the lives of people who have received an ASD diagnosis.

 Marriage And Asperger's: Unique Challenges And Hurdles

-Although individuals with autism have relationship difficulties across the board, the symptoms of autism can have a particularly powerful (and potentially negative) impact on romantic relationships-particularly if one partner is unaware of the other's disorder.
-The most significant hurdle is, arguably, communication; a hallmark symptom of autism is difficulty in all forms of communication, which can make a romantic relationship tenuous, at best.
-Partners may need to work harder at communicating regularly and effectively to create a healthy relationship.
+Although individuals with autism can experience relationship difficulties across the board, the symptoms of autism can have a particularly powerful (and potentially negative) impact on romantic relationships, particularly if the partner is unaware of the disorder.
+The most significant hurdle is communication.
+A hallmark symptom of autism is difficulty in all forms of communication, which can make a romantic relationship tenuous, at best.
+Partners may need to work hard on communicating regularly and effectively to create a healthy relationship.

 Restricted interests can also make romantic relationships somewhat difficult, as partners with ASD might struggle to open up and create space for their partners.
-In many relationships, this issue can be somewhat easily resolved with a conversation, but in an ASD relationship, it may be difficult for someone to see their partner as a larger priority than previously-held interests.
-This can lead to resentment and similar issues to build between partners.
+In many relationships, this issue can be somewhat easily resolved with a conversation, but in a relationship involving ASD, it may be difficult for someone to see their partner as a larger priority than their previously held interests.
+This can lead to resentment and similar issues between partners.

-Social difficulties can also prove difficult in ASD partnerships, as someone with ASD might prefer to engage in one-on-one communication and interests, at the expense of creating a thriving social life with their partner.
-Although some partners are similarly introverted, people who possessed vigorous social lives might struggle with not being able to go out with friends and their partners.
+Social difficulties can also prove to be problem in partnerships involving ASD because the person with ASD might prefer to engage in one-on-one communication and interests at the expense of creating a thriving social life with their partner.
+Although some partners are similarly introverted, people who possessed vigorous social lives before the relationship might struggle with not being able to go out with friends and their partners.

 How To Handle An Asperger's Marriage